 Skills are Routine Descriptions

 We must give these models instructions on how to execute specific tasks.
-We do this through what the industry call "skills", meaning natural language routine descriptions that outline exactly how a task is supposed to be executed repeatedly.
+We do this through what the industry calls "skills", meaning either natural language routine descriptions or predefined executable scripts that outline exactly how a task is supposed to be executed repeatedly.
 Unlike memory, which records what has happened, a skill dictates what needs to happen.
-They contain no executable code.
-They are simply natural language steps written by humans and called upon by the agents.

 We do not load all possible skills into the context window at once.
 We explicitly isolate skills to ensure the model only receives the exact routine description it needs for the task at hand, though this requires routing logic before the prompt is generated.
 The less information a model has to process, the better the result will be.
 Providing a model with fifty irrelevant routines guarantees confusion and degraded performance.